-Our immune systems are vital for our survival as they protect us from bacteria, viruses and other pathogens that could cause us harm.
-But sometimes, they can go wrong, and cause damage to our bodies.
+Our immune systems are vital for our survival.
+They protect us from bacteria, viruses and other foreign pathogens that could cause us harm.
+But sometimes, they can go wrong.
 By better understanding how our immune system works, researchers hope to support and boost the system so it can fight invaders when necessary.
-More information will also help us discover how to correct it when it goes wrong, and treat allergies and auto-immune diseases.
+More information will also help us discover how to correct it when it goes wrong, and treat allergies and autoimmune diseases.

-One way that our body has of protecting us from invaders is by forcibly expelling them, or as we call it, sneezing.
-Sneezing occurs when something entering our noses irritates the nose lining and triggers an electrical signal.
-This signal travels to the brain stem which initiates the sneeze response.
-While this much is understood, what scientists don't yet know is why some people tend to sneeze once, while others sneeze 2 or 3 times, and still others are plagued by bouts of many sneezes, one after the other.
+One way that our body protects us from invaders is by forcibly expelling them – or, as we call it, sneezing.
+Sneezing occurs when something entering our noses irritates the lining and triggers an electrical signal.
+This signal travels to the brain stem, which initiates the sneeze response.
+While this much is understood, what scientists don't yet know is why some people tend to sneeze once, while others sneeze 2 or 3 times, and still others are plagued by bouts of many, many sneezes.

 People who have many allergies are more likely to be multiple sneezers, particularly if they are exposed to their allergen over a long time period.
 It is also likely to be linked to differences in people's immune systems, and their brains, but what exactly these are, and why they cause people to sneeze differently, is yet to be discovered.

 Allergies occur when the body treats something harmless, such as pollen, as a pathogen.
-The body mounts an immune response to the 'invader', to try and protect us from it – unfortunately this causes the common allergic symptoms of runny nose & eyes, itching and rashes.
+The body mounts an immune response to the 'invader', to try and protect us from it – unfortunately, this causes the common allergic symptoms of runny nose and eyes, itching and rashes.
 In severe cases, the body can go into anaphylaxis, even leading to death if not treated.

-Allergies are, at least in part, genetic – children born to allergic parents are much more likely to suffer.
-But this isn't enough to explain the rise that we are currently seeing.
+Allergies are, at least in part, genetic – children born to parents with allergies are much more likely to suffer.
+But this isn't enough to explain the rise we are currently seeing.
 One idea for the cause of this increase is known as the 'hygiene hypothesis.'
 This suggests that because we now keep our homes and children so clean, they don't come into contact with the number of pathogens our ancestors were used to, so their immune systems are never 'trained' in what to respond to.
 As a consequence, they are activated too easily in response to things that aren't harmful.

-Another suggestion is that a change in diet is causing the increase, however the evidence for this is limited.
+Another suggestion is that a change in diet is causing the increase.
 Other environmental factors, such as increases in pollution, have also been put forward, as has a link with the use of antibiotics.
 Determining which of these is true, or if there is another cause entirely, requires further research

 Another way in which the immune system can malfunction is in autoimmune diseases, where the body mistakenly reacts to its own tissues as if they were an invader that needs fighting off.
 These illnesses can affect the whole body (like in Lupus), or one specific part of it (e.g. Crohn’s disease attacks the gut lining).
 What causes people develop these diseases isn't known.

 Another mystery surrounding autoimmune diseases is why they are so much more common in women than men.
-In fact, women make up nearly 80 percent of those living with autoimmune diseases.
+In fact, women make up nearly 80% of those living with autoimmune diseases.
 Some autoimmune diseases show much stronger gender bias than others, and the bias seems to be changing in a few diseases, including MS. The severity of the disease is also affected by gender in some illnesses.

 Now, some scientists are suggesting that it might be our immune system that is to blame.
 A study found that the day after a binge, the concentration of immune system messengers called cytokines found in the blood increases.
-If these same molecules are injected into healthy people, they cause hangover-like symptoms. .
+If these same molecules are injected into healthy people, they cause hangover-like symptoms.
 The theory is that our immune systems try to fight the alcohol in our blood stream, thinking it is an infection, and this is what causes the headaches, nausea and fatigue the following day.
-It will be a while before we know whether this will lead to an effective treatment for hangovers- for now, drinking plenty of water and taking some painkillers is still the best cure- apart from not drinking of course!
+But alas it will be a while before we know whether this will lead to an effective treatment for hangovers!
+Read more about what we don’t know about hangovers in our blog post.

 Animal immune systems

-Baleen whales share a common ancestor with toothed whales, and they retain functional copies of the Mx genes, which suggests the toothed whales lost the gene since diverging from their common ancestor.
-The senior investigator on the study that discovered this difference, Gill Bejerano, thinks that the common ancestor may have been exposed to a virus that forced the loss of Mx gene function in order to survive.
-This is supported by the findings that some viruses today may exploit Mx gene function for individual gain.
-In order to avoid being wiped out by these viruses, the whales must have evolved compensatory mechanisms, but we don't know what these are.
-What we do know is it means their immune systems are very different to our own, which could open up fascinating areas of future research.
+Baleen whales share a common ancestor with toothed whales, and they retain functional copies of the Mx genes, which suggests the toothed whales lost the gene after diverging from a common ancestor.
+This ancestor may have been exposed to a virus that forced the loss of Mx gene function in order to survive – a theory supported by the findings that some viruses today may exploit Mx gene function for individual gain.
+Whales must have evolved some sort of compensatory mechanisms to fight viruses, but we don't know what these are.

 This article was written by the Things We Don’t Know editorial team, with contributions from Ellen Moran, Ginny Smith, Johanna Blee, Rowena Fletcher-Wood, and Joshua Fleming.